-The investment manager provides quarterly and annual reporting to the inhouse team and the Trustee, detailing the stewardship, engagement and voting activity conducted on behalf of the Trustee.
+The investment manager provides quarterly reporting to the BA Pensions team detailing the stewardship, engagement and voting activity conducted on behalf of the Trustee.
+The Trustee receives annual reporting.

-The Trustee has mandated that the investment manager must include consideration of ESG factors, including climate-related risks and opportunities, when making investment decisions, and the Trustee receives updates that includes consideration of ESG factors in the investment process.
+The Trustee has mandated that the investment manager must include consideration of ESG factors, including climate-related risks and opportunities, when making investment decisions.